ab-shetty/207-Project-Zillow/README.md

 | sample_submission.csv | 2,985,217 | 7       | A sample submission file in the correct format      |

 **Modeling/Experiments:**

+We trialled four different models and compared them to the original Zillow model
 * Model 1: Multi linear regression - Worse than Zillow
 * Model 2: Neural Networks - Better than Zillow
 * Model 3: Gradient Boosting Algorithms - Better than Zillow
-* Model 4: Combination (Neural Network with XGBoost) - Better than Zillow
+* Model 4: Combination (Neural Network with XGBoost) - Better than Zillow, best of the four models

 **Future Work:**
 * Feature Engineering - Explore augmenting data with more real estate data.
-Majority of the Zillow data is incomplete and many had 99% missing values.
+Majority of the Zillow data is incomplete and many features had 99% missing values.
 * Explore other Combination Models - The combination neural and XGBoost yielded significant results.
-Other combination models may yield addition results.
+Other combination models may yield even better results.

 ## Model 1: Linear Regression